 The Regulations contain a large number of requirements.
 Failure to comply with such requirements can lead to penalty provisions.
-These include, but are not limited to:
+The requirements include:

-- carrying out a risk assessment which identifies and assesses the risk of money laundering and terrorist financing to its business; - establishing and maintaining policies, controls and procedures to mitigate and manage effectively the risks of money laundering and terrorist financing identified in the risk assessment; and - the application of CDD measures on a risk-based approach.
+- carrying out a risk assessment that identifies and assesses the risk of money laundering, terrorist financing and proliferation financing to its business; - establishing and maintaining policies, controls and procedures to mitigate and manage effectively the risks of money laundering, terrorist financing and proliferation financing identified in the risk assessment; and - the application of CDD measures on a risk-based approach.